karsten-matosich/coding-assessment/README.md

   docker build -t my-api-image . docker run -d --name backend-container -p 5001:80 -v karsten-assessment-db-data:/data my-api-image

+.NET SDK is required to run unit tests.
+If it is not already installed on your machine, you can download it here: https://dotnet.microsoft.com/download

-Unit tests can be run in /back-end/KarstenAssessmentApi.Tests by running: dotnet test
+To run unit tests, in /back-end/KarstenAssessmentApi.Tests please run: dotnet test